Lasanha/revuo/django-revuo/README.rst

         'revuo',
     }

-2. Import and include revuo urls in your urls.py like this:
+2. Import and include revuo and summernote urls in your urls.py like this:

     from revuo.urls import urlpatterns as revuo_patterns

     ...

     url(r'', include(revuo_patterns)),
+    url(r'^summernote/', include('django_summernote.urls')),

 3. Run 'python manage.py syncdb' to create revuo models